-Hisao Koike appointed as second YMC president
+Hisao Koike is appointed as second YMC president.

-Won manufacturer titles in all classes of road race World GP, 125cc, 250cc, 350cc, and 500cc YIMM founded in Indonesia as motorcycle parts maker
+Wins manufacturer titles in all classes of World GP road race, 125cc, 250cc, 350cc and 500cc.

+YIMM is founded in Indonesia as motorcycle parts maker.

-Manufacture and sales of FRP pools began
+Manufacture and sales of FRP pools commences.

-First Yamaha golf car model "YG292" released
+First Yamaha golf car model "YG292" is released.

-First Yamaha industrial robot model, an "arc welding robot" released

-First Yamaha marine diesel "MD35" released
+First Yamaha industrial robot model, an "arc welding robot," is released.
+First Yamaha marine diesel "MD35" is released.

-YMC-related divisions of Yamaha International Corporation separated to found Yamaha Motor Corporation, U.S.A.

-Captures manufacturer and rider titles for the first time in 500cc class of the Motocross World GP
+YMC-related divisions of Yamaha International Corporation are separated to found Yamaha Motor Corporation, U.S.A.
+Captures manufacturer and rider titles for the first time in 500cc class of the Motocross World GP.

-1978 First Yamaha land car model "GI-9AD" re-
+First Yamaha land car model "GI-9AD" is released.

-First Yamaha snow thrower model "YT665" released
+First Yamaha snow thrower model "YT665" is released.

-1979 Yamaha's first ATV model "YT125" released in the U.S.
+Yamaha's first ATV model "YTI25" is released in the U.S. "XT500" wins 1st Paris-Dakar Rally.

-SEMSA founded in Spain
+SEMSA is founded in Spain.